isomerpages/bca-academy/index.md

     - infobar:
         title:
         subtitle: Our Partners
-        description: Your resource portal for the Built Environment (BE)
+        description: The world has become more integrated and interlinked.
+This calls for more collective collaboration amongst the industry stakeholders to achieve common goals.
-        button: Button text
+        button: text
         url: /faq/
     - infopic:
         title: What Does The Green Plan Seek To Achieve?